Children 0-18 years:

-Children are given shots (vaccines) at a young age because this is when they are at highest risk of getting sick or dying if they get certain diseases.
-There are 13 different vaccines that your child will need as an infant and child, but keep in mind some are combination shots which cuts down on the number of shots your child will receive.
+Children are given vaccines at a young age because this is when they are at highest risk of getting sick or dying from certain diseases.
+There are 14 different vaccines that your child should receive before age two, but keep in mind some are combination shots which cuts down on the number of injections your child will receive.

-One of the most important things to remember is that children should be given their vaccines on time per the vaccine schedule to give them protection during the vulnerable early months and years of their lives.
-Staying on schedule is very important and less traumatic for the child, because the infant/child is too young to remember having the shots from birth to 18 months of age.
-If a child receives their vaccines on time then he/she will receive vaccines again between the ages of 4-6 years of age upon entering school.
-Then the child will not need any further vaccines until their pre-adolescence years (11-12).
+Having your children follow the vaccine schedule is very important and less traumatic for the child, because the infant/child is too young to remember having the shots from birth to 18 months of age.
+If a child receives their vaccines on time, then he/she will receive vaccines again between four and six years of age upon entering school.
+Then children won’t need any further vaccines until their pre-adolescent years (11-12).

 Immunizations are not just for children.
-Adults may also be at risk for vaccine-preventable disease due to their job, lifestyle, travel, or health conditions.
-Adults also need immunizations to help them prevent getting and spreading serious diseases that could result in poor health, missed work, medical bills, and not being able to care for their family.
-It is very important for all adults to keep up with their shot record and consider taking any recommended vaccines per the ACIP guidelines.
+Adults are also at risk for vaccine-preventable disease due to their age, job, lifestyle, travel, or health conditions.
+It is very important for all adults to keep up with their immunization record and consider taking any recommended vaccines.

 The flu is an illness that infects the nose, throat, and lungs caused by influenza viruses.
 Flu spreads when infected people cough or sneeze.
-Flu can cause mild to severe illness, and in some cases it can cause death.
-CDC recommends a yearly flu vaccine for everyone 6 months and older.
-It takes about two weeks after vaccination for protection to set in.
-Flu Vaccine is available at your local health department.
-Learn More about seasonal flu in Georgia here.
+Flu can cause mild to severe illness, and in some cases it can be fatal.
+The CDC recommends a yearly flu vaccine for everyone 6 months of age and older.
+It takes about two weeks after vaccination for your body to build immunity.
+Flu vaccines are available at your local health department.